jarommollinet/responsive-images-and-svg-free-churro/README.md

 If you have errors or warnings, click on the icons to see what they are and fix them.

-Once any problems are fixed, open Live Server and use the Dev Tools to make sure your images are loading properly.
+Once any problems are fixed, open Live Server and use the Dev Tools Network tab to make sure your images are loading properly.

 ## 📷 On your About page, add an `<img>` with `srcset` and `size` attributes to serve different image sizes for different screen widths